korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 The Student class name still, but now in brackets, we can see this object has name equals Max, and age = 21.
-Let's change this and just simplify it.
+Let's change this and simplify it.
 We don't really care that the class name is Student.
 We'll comment out the default generated code, and simply return the student name, and say how old they are: